Server configuration¶

 - These are typically provided as a

-file in the directory from which the webapp is built/served.
+.envfile in the directory from which the webapp is built/served. - The main options include (a full list can be found in the

 - These are typically provided as a